BugHunterJordan/Book-Cafe-Website/README.md

 You can access the HTML and CSS code in the files above:
 - `PangrazziBookCafe.html` — contains the HTML structure and content of the Pangrazzi Book Cafe website.
 - `PortfolioStyles.css` — contains all CSS styling rules for layout, colors, and spacing.
+- `PangrazziBookCafe.jpg` shows the output of the web page

 ## Skills Practiced
 - HTML structure and semantics